vEnhance/1802/src/polar.typ

 #sample[
   The unit circle centered at $(0,0)$ is divided into four quarters by the $x$ and $y$ axes.
-  Find the center of mass of the quarter-circle in the first quadrant, assuming a uniform density distribution.
+  Compute the center of mass of the quarter-circle in the first quadrant, assuming a uniform density distribution.
 ]
 #soln[